strojure/web-security/README.md

   supports dynamic nonce substitution.
 - [csp/requires-nonce?] tests if result of the `header-value-fn` requires nonce argument
+- [csp/find-directive] return policy directive value from the policy map
 - [csp/random-nonce-fn] returns function to generate nonce values to be used in HTTP response.